ethanlee515/SpinalHelios/README.md

 Requires a reasonably recent version of JVM (so, JDK or runtime) and Verilator.
 In particular, Scala or Mill is not required;
 the `./mill` wrapper script takes care of that.

+## TODO

+* Adding another test that checks if the "peeling" stage indeed outputs the correct Pauli corrections.
+* Check that the implementation still works when `grid_width_z != 1`
+* Try values of `grid_width_x` and `grid_width_z` that are not powers of two.
+  (This might break due to inconsistent uses of bitshifts vs multiplications/modulos.)